lpoto/discord-utility-bot/README.md

 * hosting polls,
 * clearing chat,
 * providing server and user info,
+* Customizable:
+	- prefix,
+	- role managing channel,
+	- which roles can use a command,
-* optional customizable welcome text,
+	- optional welcome text
-* customizable settings
-	- see `-config help` in discord channel

 For more information type `-help` in discord channel, after adding the bot.